top of page

 JUVENILE JUSTICE

 Children and youth with disabilities are at increased risk for justice system involvement.
-Youth with disabilities are over-represented in the justice system and often do not receive the special education and health services they are entitled to.
-Families struggle to understand the justice system and get answers to their questions regarding education, health care, re-entry, and more.
+Though youth with disabilities are over-represented in the justice system, once they are there, they seldom receive the special education and health services to which they are entitled.

 African Caribbean American Parents of Children with Disabilities, Inc. (AFCAMP) is funded in part by the U.S. Department of Education.
+In no respect should the content of this website be construed to represent the opinion or position of the Department.

-©2023 Copyright: African Caribbean American Parents of Children with Disabilities, Inc. (AFCAMP)
+©2025 Copyright African Caribbean American Parents of Children with Disabilities, Inc. (AFCAMP)

 AFCAMP-Logo-jrs.jpg